loaddisk/siteee/src/pages/garden/node/resources.md

 ## Whiteboard ##

-Another genius idea from C, a whiteboard hangs along side my bed with positive affirmations, reminders and photos of my loved ones.
+Another genius idea from C - a whiteboard - very simply, hangs along side my bed with positive affirmations, reminders and photos of my loved ones.